browserengineering/book/book/security.md

 The `SameSite` attribute can take the value `Lax`, `Strict`, or `None`, and as I write this browsers have and plan different defaults.
-Our browser will default to `None` and implement `Lax` as an option.
+Our browser will implement only `Lax` and `None`, and default to `None`.
 When `SameSite` is set to `Lax`, the cookie is not sent on cross-site `POST` requests, but is sent on same-site `POST` or cross-site `GET` requests.[^iow-links]

 [^iow-links]: Cross-site `GET` requests are also known as "clicking a
-    link", so you can see why this is a smart set of restrictions.
-The `Strict` version of `SameSite` blocks these too, which can work for some websites but not others.
+    link", which is why those are allowed.
+The `Strict` version of `SameSite` blocks these too, but you need to design your web application carefully for this to work.

 To start, let's find a place to store this attribute.
 I'll modify `COOKIE_JAR` to store cookie/parameter pairs: